Fedjurrui/VisionSoftMoE/README.md

 # VisionSoftMoE
- A repository to train a Vision Soft MoE as a summer exercise
+A repository to train a Vision Soft MoE as a summer exercise.